Medicare won’t pay for routine vision services, but it will cover the cost of diagnosing and treating most eye diseases and conditions.

 Regular vision care is important at any age, but it’s especially crucial for seniors, as they’re more prone to eye disorders and disease.
 Unfortunately, seniors are by no means guaranteed complete vision coverage under Medicare, so it’s important to know what to expect.

-We all need to have our eyes checked regularly to ensure that we’re seeing properly.
-Unfortunately, Medicare won’t pay for routine vision services like eye exams, prescription glasses, or contact lenses.
+Medicare won’t pay for routine vision services like eye exams, prescription glasses, or contact lenses.
 The only exception is if you have a medical condition that requires custom eyeglasses or contact lenses, in which case Medicare might pick up the tab.

 On the other hand, Medicare Advantage generally covers standard vision testing, as well as glasses or contacts.
 If you’re going to stick to original Medicare but want coverage for routine vision services, supplement insurance won’t solve that problem – Medigap won’t pay for vision care or eyeglass benefits, either.